 It’s important to understand what’s included in the price at the clinic you choose.
 Some clinics will charge you less, but only offer a short period of aftercare, others cost more but may include up to one years worth of unlimited free aftercare post-surgery.

 The price ranges from $2500-$3580 per eye across New Zealand.
 And in Australia, the cost is very similar.

-Most clinics offer a finance option with an interest free period of 12 to 24 months.
-This is a great option if the upfront cost isn’t manageable.
+If the upfront cost isn’t manageable most clinics offer a finance option with an interest free period of 12 to 24 months.

 Here’s how prices for laser eye surgery in NZ vary by location:*

 Cost of laser eye surgery at The Wellington Eye Centre

 The cost of laser eye surgery at the Wellington Eye Centre, whether it is PRK, LASIK or SMILE, is $3,180 per eye.